Examining Indigenous Consultation in Costa Rica

 My dissertation research investigates the normative concept of Free Prior Informed Consent (FPIC), as it applies to indigenous people, within the context of Costa Rica's National Reducing Emissions from Deforestation and Forest Degradation program, or EN-REDD+.
 At a fundamental level, I’m interested in the question: what is ‘informed consent’?
 In other words, how do different actors perceive, conceptualize, and understand informed consent in both policy and practice?
 And how do we—as anthropologists and applied practitioners—evaluate it?
 I use a mix-method approach that combines political ecology, multi-sited ethnography, and social network analysis (SNA) to explore these questions.
 In utilizing Costa Rica as a case study, I hope to develop a replicable framework through which to evaluate FPIC consultation processes under emerging climate policy.
 The ultimate goal is to co-produce an evaluative tool that can easily be used by communities themselves to aid in advocacy and decision-making efforts.

 This research is supported by a National Science Foundation Doctoral Dissertation Improvement Research Grant.
-I’ll be conducting fieldwork for this project from June 2020 through October 2021.
-Final results are anticipated in the Spring of 2022.
+I’ll be conducting fieldwork for this project through June 2022.
+Final results are anticipated in the Spring of 2023.

 Indigenous Participation and Knowledge Sharing in the UN Climate Negotiations